raunak0400/Readme-Generator/github-readme-generator/README.md

 - Supports badges, images, and markdown formatting
 - Download or copy the generated README instantly
 - Beautiful and modern UI with responsive design
+- **Animated Typing SVG Section**: Add animated typing text to your README with multi-line support, customizable font (with Google Fonts tooltip), color, and size.
+Add or remove lines, and preview the animation live.
+Copy the Markdown with a single click (with success animation).

 ### 🚀 GitHub Profile Enhancements